roryneary/powerapps-docs/powerapps-docs/maker/model-driven-apps/create-edit-main-forms.md

 ---
 # Create or edit a model-driven app main form for a table

-In this topic you learn how to create or edit a main form for an table.
+This article describes how to create or edit a main form for an table.

-When you create a new form for a table, its form type is **Main**.
+When a new form is created for a table, its form type is **Main**.
 When the new form opens, it is identical to the form named **Information**.
-You can add or edit columns, sections, tabs, navigation, and properties associated with the form, and then save the form.
+Columns, sections, tabs, navigation, and properties associated with the form can be edited and the form can then be saved.

 Each main form is composed of one or more **tabs**.
 Each tab can have one or more **sections**.
 Each section contains one or more **columns**, or fields.
-If you want to base your new form on an existing one, you can clone a form.
+Forms can be cloned to provide a simpler starting point for form development.

+> [!NOTE]
-Make sure that you have the System Administrator or System Customizer security role or equivalent permissions to perform this task.
+> Make sure that the app developer has the System Administrator or System Customizer security role or equivalent permissions within your environment to perform this task.

 ## How to create or edit a main form

 1. Sign in to [Power Apps](https://make.powerapps.com/?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc).

-2. Expand **Data**, select **Tables**, select the table that you want, and then select the **Forms** tab.
+2. Expand **Data**, select **Tables**, select the table required, and then select the **Forms** tab.

 3. To create a new main form, on the toolbar select **Add form** > **Main Form**.
     \-OR-